lucamaro/opendcim-container/README.md

 Then restore your backup located in container under `/backup` dir into `/data/images` `/data/pictures` and `/data/drawings`.

-**WARN: since version 18.01 this must be in place before launching DCIM for the first time, sinci it will populate an image cache to improve performance in cabinet rendering.**
+**WARN: since version 18.01 this must be in place before launching DCIM for the first time, since it will populate an image cache to improve performance in cabinet rendering.**